-As identified through the CPA community workshop and past town efforts, Manchester residents could benefit from the creation of new outdoor recreation facilities.
+As identified through the CPA community workshop and past town efforts, and confirmed through the 2019 Master Plan process and 2019 Athletic Fields Master Plan, Manchester residents could benefit from the creation of new outdoor recreation facilities.
 Many of Manchester's organized sports require use of fields in other communities.
 In addition, the community perceives a strong demand for additional outdoor recreation facilities, particularly athletic fields.